Govin25/QuizMaster/docs/docs/getting-started/installation.md

 Navigate to [http://localhost:5173](http://localhost:5173)

-You should see the QuizMaster login/signup page!
+You should see the Quainy login/signup page!

 ## Running Both Servers Concurrently